kubedb/cli/docs/monitoring_tutorial.md

 # Using PostgreSQL
-This tutorial will show you how to use KubeDB to run a PostgreSQL database.
+This tutorial will show you how to monitor KubeDB databases using Prometheus via [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator).

 ## Before You Begin
 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).